-Over the last five years we have answered thousands of questions and addressed hundreds of concerns about wool and natural wool products.
+Over the last years, we have answered thousands of questions and addressed hundreds of concerns about wool and natural wool products.
 We have come up with a list of the five most common misconceptions & myths about wool and natural wool bedding.
-We hope that this will be helpful to those of you who are searching for the best bedding option available out there.

 When you think of wool you may associate it with itchiness.
 We’ve all had those itchy wool sweaters.
 That is not always the case, however.